-The Regional Management and Monitoring Plan for TAR 2 includes four voluntary closed areas where high abundance of juvenile tarakihi has been identified (refer Appendix One).
+The Regional Management and Monitoring Plan (RMMP) for TAR 2 includes four voluntary closed areas where high abundance of juvenile tarakihi has been identified (refer Appendix One).
 Voluntary compliance by all signatories to not trawl in those areas for tarakihi will be monitored and reported on a quarterly basis.

+There was no non-adherence to the voluntary closed area rule in this quarter.
+However, despite this the KPI will not be achieved for the year due to non-adherence in the first two quarters.
 All non-adherence that occurred in this quarter are considered to represent minor incidents, as the events were either along the edge of, or slightly crossed the corner of a closed area, with majority of each tow conducted outside of the area.
+None of the incidents were related to a signatory by the RMMP.
 Communication will continue throughout the fishing year to ensure the importance of avoiding these areas is understood by all relevant parties.
 This includes phone calls to operators to let them know when they have breached a voluntary closed area.